 Enterprise Risk Management: Enterprise risk management staff will review the policy advice, the implementation plan, and amended policy language and/or new services to evaluate associated risks.

 Third-Party Service Providers: Contractors who will carry out, offer, and/or support a service at ICANN’s direction.
 These contractors may be expected to provide recommendations on the feasibility of certain approaches or assist with proposed solutions to issues raised during implementation.

+Contracted Parties: ICANN-accredited registries and registrars are responsible for implementing and complying with ICANN Consensus Policies.
+These entities help to shape Consensus Policies through their participation in the GNSO Policy Development Process and on Implementation Review Teams.

-Consensus Policy Implementation Framework (CPIF)
+Consensus Policy Implementation Framework (CPIF) (time ranges are estimated)

 Staging: is the process of early engagement in policy development activities.
 Consideration and feedback to policy work products and consensus policy recommendations as it relates to implementation will occur through the various phases of the GNSO Policy Development Process.